Stepheni12/Deep_Learning_Projects/MNIST/README.md

 model ready to run, however, I currently lack the computing power to train it.

 10/26/23 Update: Github reorg.
 This was from 2018, just added the link to the dataset.

+10/30/23 Update: Implemented MNIST from scratch and added it here instead of creating a new folder in the repo for it.